javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/01-property-flags-descriptors/article.md

 [Object.freeze(obj)](mdn:js/Object/freeze)
 : Forbids to add/remove/change properties, sets for all existing properties `configurable: false, writable: false`.

-And the tests for them:
+And also there are tests for them:

 [Object.isExtensible(obj)](mdn:js/Object/isExtensible)
 : Returns `false` if adding properties is forbidden, otherwise `true`.